What You Pay

 - People in nursing homes or Intermediate Care Facilities for Persons with Developmental Disabilities (ICF-DDs)

 MA-EPD and disability-based MA with a spenddown cover the exact same services, but MA-EPD will usually cost you a lot less.
-With MA with a spenddown, you must pay medical expenses with your own money until all you are left with 75% of FPG ($729) each month for your other expenses.
+With MA with a spenddown, you must pay medical expenses with your own money until all you are left with 75% of FPG ($736 each month for your other expenses if you are single).
 Compared with the amount you would have to “spend down,” MA-EPD’s monthly premium is usually a much smaller percentage of your income.

 For an estimate on what your MA-EPD premium or MA spenddown amount would be, use the MA-EPD Estimator.